 For Bug Club click;

-We have introduced a new PSHE Scheme of work this year, called "Jigsaw".
+We new PSHE Scheme of work is called "Jigsaw".
 Please click on the links below to read more about the scheme of work and the themes taught across each year group: